Micah-Ribbens/Pong-Reloaded/README.md

 That inaccuracy significantly compounds, especially, when that number is already close to 0.
 Those inaccuracies could either mean that a collision is missed, or the collision location is predicted wrongly.
 This was mostly random, so collisions could randomly break.

+# Bug Fixes 11/27/2023
+I did multiple things in order to get this project back into a working condition.
+The Collision Logic